Heinz Schmidt (pilot): World War II

 World War II in Europe had begun on 1 September 1939, when German forces invaded Poland.
 On 12 August 1940, Schmidt was transferred to 4.
 Staffel (4th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing), commanded by Oberleutnant (First Lieutenant) Johannes Steinhoff.
 His II.
-Gruppe of JG 52 was, at that time, engaged in the Battle of Britain and was commanded by Hauptmann (Captain) Erich Woitke.
+Gruppe (2nd group) of JG 52 was, at that time, engaged in the Battle of Britain and was commanded by Hauptmann (Captain) Erich Woitke.
 During 12–18 August, Schmidt flew his first combat missions against England and then from 19 August to 23 September, defense of the Reich missions over the German Bight.
 For a short time (13–26 September), Schmidt served as a pilot in 5./JG 52 (5th squadron) before returning to 4.
 Staffel on 27 September.
 There, he was promoted to Obergefreiter (senior lance corporal) on 1 October and received the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse) on 22 October and the Iron Cross 1st Class (Eisernes Kreuz 1.
 Klasse) on 9 November.

 In early November, JG 52 was withdrawn from combat operations and relocated to Germany to recuperate and replenish their aircraft.
 There, Schmidt was promoted to Unteroffizier (subordinate officer or lance sergeant) on 1 December.
 The Geschwader returned to active service where Schmidt flew further defense of the Reich missions over the Netherlands from 27 December 1940 to 8 February 1941.
 He then again flew missions against England from 9–24 February, and again defensive missions, now over Belgium, from 25 February to 6 June.
 On 1 April, Schmidt was promoted to Feldwebel (sergeant) and became a Fähnrich (officer candidate).